Admission to BGSU

 An admissions application packet is available online at www.bgsu.edu or by contacting the Office of Admissions, Bowling Green State University, Bowling Green, OH 43403.
-To be considered for admission, applicants are required to submit the Application for Undergraduate Admission, a $45 nonrefundable application fee for the online application ($50 for the paper application), and an official transcript with ACT or SAT test results.
+To be considered for admission, applicants are required to submit the Application for Undergraduate Admission, a $45 nonrefundable application fee for the online application, and an official transcript with ACT or SAT test results.
 All transcripts, test results, and other academic credentials must be mailed from the school or agency to the Office of Admissions to be accepted as official.
 Academic credentials mailed by a student will be inadequate for evaluation for an admissions decision.
 All admission credentials submitted to the Office of Admissions become the property of Bowling Green State University and cannot be returned.
 Any misrepresentation of credentials will be cause for refusal or cancellation of admission or expulsion from the University if discovered subsequently.

 Applicants who have already graduated from high school may send their completed applications and application fee directly to the BGSU Office of Admissions.
 An official final high school transcript should be sent from the high school to the Office of Admissions.